Dataflect-LLC/Dataflect-Documentation/index.md

 [Go to Top](#)

 To obtain your free Dataflect Search license contact us directly at [sales@dataflect.com](mailto:sales@dataflect.com).
-The free Dataflect Search license is limited to 150 searches
+The free Dataflect Search license is limited to 150 searches per month.
+If you need additional capacity reach out to [sales@dataflect.com](mailto:sales@dataflect.com) for a paid license.

 # Dataflect Search Support
 [Go to Top](#)